 LifeSpan not only started to open up the at-home treadmill desk market with their more affordable units, their products instantly beat predecessor TreadDesk down to an insignificant fractional market share in short order, and kept competitors at bay for quite some time.
 (TreadDesk eventually capitulated and started reselling the $999 LifeSpan TR1200 treadmill base above their own, poorly rated $895 unit.)
 LifeSpan even stole some ground from Steelcase in the corporate market aided by heavy television advertising and very active PR campaigning.

 Clearly, LifeSpan's marketing has helped create widespread awareness of treadmill desks that helped to raise the tide for all players.
 And more players there are, now.
 As of this writing new office treadmill desk models have entered the field from iMovR, Rebel, ProForm, NordicTrak and InMovement, and more are likely to keep coming as their popularity increases.
 LifeSpan made hay while the sun was shining, and while Steelcase is in its rear view mirror now, the new competitors are gunning from all sides for its once indelible position of market superiority - Rebel in the low end home office market, iMovR in the enterprise, and the latter three in the cardio crossover market.

-Mix-and-Match is Probably the Better Way to Go
+Mix-and-Match is the Better Way to Go

-Matching a LifeSpan treadmill base with a different manufacturer’s desk also means that your treadmill’s control console will sit somewhere on your desktop rather than be bolted under the front edge of the desktop.
-That's a good thing - bolt-on consoles further extend the distance between you and your keyboard and thus increas the potential for "computer hunch."
+Matching a LifeSpan treadmill base with a different manufacturer’s desk also means that your treadmill’s display console will sit somewhere on your desktop rather than be bolted under the front edge of the desktop.
+That's a good thing - bolt-on consoles further extend the distance between you and your keyboard and thus increase the potential for "computer hunch."

 The LifeSpan Desk Options